afterxleep/flowdeck-feedback/README.md

 - **Proposed solution**: How you envision this feature working
 - **Alternatives considered**: Other solutions you've thought about
 - **Use case**: Explain how this would improve your workflow

-## 🏷️ Labels

-We use labels to organize and prioritize issues:

-- `bug` - Something isn't working as expected
-- `feature-request` - New feature or enhancement suggestion
-- `documentation` - Documentation improvements
-- `duplicate` - This issue already exists
-- `wontfix` - This will not be worked on
-- `investigating` - We're looking into this
-- `in-progress` - Actively being worked on
-- `shipped` - This has been released

 ## 🤝 Community Guidelines